 The "heart" icon shown on the banner is the same for all AEM banners; there is no option to change it.

 The Initiative Banner

 When you click to create a new initiative, you're asked to provide the title, description, and banner information (including banner color, text color, and icon).
-That information shows up in the initiative banner, which can be accessed by anyone who has permission to view the initiative.
-(If the initiative is public, then anyone can view the banner.)
-Here is an example of an initiative banner, using the same event shown in the previous example:
+That information shows up in the initiative banner, which can be accessed by anyone who has permission to view the needs within the initiative.
+(If the initiative contains public needs, it will be available to anyone who visits your site.)
+Here is an example of an initiative banner:

 Note that no date or date range is provided, and that the site manager was able to select something other than the "heart" icon.